Gutmaster/phase-4-project/README.md

 This file contains imports and configuration for the app and database.

 ### app.py
-This file serves to and accepts data from the client application.
+This file contains the following routes that serve to and accepts data from the client application.

+#### /animals
+Handles get requests and returns a list of all animals from the database.

 ### models.py
 This file contains the definitions for all models used in the animal_photo database.